NedaAJ/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Outcomes Based on Launch Date

 For this section, at first, I extracted the **Launch Year** out of our Launch date column with the =year() formula.
 Then, I created a PivotTable with _Parent Category_ and _Years_ as its _filters_, _Outcome_ as its _columns_ and _Date Conversion_ as its _rows_.
 Secondly, I set the filter of Parent Category to **Theater**.
-The result table shows us the number of Successful, Failed and Canceled Theater Campagins for each month of year:
+The result table shows us the number of Successful, Failed and Canceled Theater Campagins for each month of year.